willGraham01/PiranhasHalfyord/plot/scenes/06-planted-cargo.md

 If a character decides to investigate the warehouse, they will have to unlock the door (DC 15) or use the harbourmaster's key.
 Depending on the role they are acting, they might be able to gain access another way (EG a guard can ask the harbourmaster for access).
-Once inside the warehouse, the gang member will have knocked the dock worker unconscious already and hidden the sleeping working behind some crates and under a tarpaulin.
+Once inside the warehouse, the gang member will have knocked the dock worker unconscious already and hidden the sleeping worker behind some crates and under a tarpaulin.
 The character will enter and encounter the (disguised) gang member leaving - they may notice:

 - (Perception/ Investigation, DC 17) The clothes do not quite fit the gang member (if the dockworkers clothes were removed from the stash last night).
 - The gang member does not know that the dock worker was coming in to fetch tools, so will give themselves away if the player character questions them on what they're doing.
 Other red flags include the fact that the door was locked, and the gang member will not go back to the group of dock workers who mentioned their friend was missing.
-- (Investigation, DC 20) The unconscious dock worker will be discovered.
+- (Investigation, DC 20.
+ADV: The warehouse was checked by this character the night before) The unconscious dock worker will be discovered.
+The character will notice that some of the crates are out of place, or one of the tarpaulins is not fixed correctly.
-- (Arcana/ Nature/ Alchemist kit, DC 15) He has been hit with a sleeping draught so won't be waking up for a while, but otherwise is unharmed.
+- (Arcana/ Nature/ Alchemist kit, DC 15) The unconscious dock worker has been hit with a sleeping draught so won't be waking up for a while, but otherwise is unharmed.

 #### Travellers Under the Bridge

 The group of gang members under the bridge can be seen from the mooring station.

 - (Perception, DC 15 ADV: the players found the cache last night) The illusionary brazier is lit and one of the gang members is partly hidden in the alcove.
-- (Perception, DC 20 +10: the above check was passed) They are distributing the potions in the alcove (if they are there already) or look confused (since there are not supplies).
+- (Perception, DC 20 +10: the above check was passed) They are distributing the potions in the alcove (if they are there) or look confused (if there are no supplies).

 If approached, the gang members will not want to pick a fight since they are in view of the ferry stations on the other side of the bridge.
+Conversely, they might get cold feet about the heist if confronted in a hostile manner by a guard or similar.

 - A character acting as a guard can get the group to "move on", and potentially question them of their motives.
 The gang will claim to be tourists and they've just got lost / are getting their bearings.
 If convinced to move on, they will relocate to the top of the bridge when the heist triggers.
 - A character acting as a dockworker or the harbourmaster can also interact with the group.
 In this case, they will claim they are investors who want to monitor the security of the docks in light of news of the recent attacks.
 They will not move on without more persuading.